MaikKlein/maikklein.github.io/content/geometric-algebra.md

 $$ \vec{u} \wedge \vec{u} = 0$$

 And if two vectors are linearly dependent, they will have an area of 0.

+$$ a\vec{u} \wedge b\vec{v} = ab(\vec{u} \wedge \vec{v})$$

+Rescaling either side will rescale the area by the same amount and we can therefor factor out the scalars.

-With these two properties, we can derive the actual formula to calculate the area that two vectors are spanning.
+With these three properties, we can derive the actual formula to calculate the area that two vectors are spanning.

 $$ \vec{u} = a\vec{x} + b\vec{y}$$